 Originally settled by Inuit people 4,500 years ago, Sisimiut is translated as “the people at fox burrows.”
 Visit the Sisimiut Museum that is made up of original and recreated 18th century wooden buildings.
-Many sled dogs and their keepers are here at this time of year, waiting for the winter to come.
+The many sled dogs and their keepers here are waiting for the winter to come.

 Uummannaq, Greenland –

 This is one of Greenland’s most colorful towns beneath a heart-shaped mountain.
 The fjord that surrounds Uummannaq is popular for whale watching, with possible sightings including humpback and Minke whales.

 Pond Inlet, Nunavut, Canada –